-Content: In consultation with your professor, you should pick one of the more interesting results or collection of related results from the course (either from HW, reading, or class discussion) and explain the relevant definitions, theorems, and proofs in a way that the intended audience will find accessible.
-Your proofs must concern equivalence relations, properties of functions, or induction and must be different from the proof you chose for the Math Fable.
+Content: You should pick one of the more interesting results or collection of related results from the course (either from HW, reading, or class discussion) and explain the relevant definitions, theorems, and proofs in a way that the intended audience will find accessible.
+Your proofs must concern equivalence relations, properties of functions, induction, or sequences.
 You may choose to help your exposition by using vivid metaphors and analogies and by including images or figures.
 You may choose to leave out details which are overly technical or which will distract from the beauty of the arguments you are conveying.
 However, you should include all the major ideas incorporated in the proof.
 Please note the following requirements: